Cardiothoracic Surgery-Integrated & 4/3 Programs

 Application Process & Dates

-While the Division of Cardiothoracic Surgery will accept applications on a rolling basis throughout the recruitment season, priority will be given to applications received by September 28, 2022.
-We anticipate that invitations for interviews will go out the week of November 7th.
+While the Division of Cardiothoracic Surgery will accept applications on a rolling basis throughout the recruitment season, priority will be given to applications received by Wednesday, September 25, 2024.
+The UW will be following the TSDA guidelines for the Universal Offer Date and will send out the first round of interview invitations by the close of business on Tuesday, October 22, 2024.
+Applicants will have 48 hours to review their interview schedule and should send their acceptance or declination of an interview by Thursday, October 24, 2024 at 9pm PST.
+Interviews will be scheduled on Monday, November 4th.
 We will be offering 24 interview spots, over two interview days, for one categorical position.

 Interview Day Process